Ulcers and the Bacteria That Causes Them

 and those caused by NSAID are treated somewhat differently.

-The two most commonly used tests for diagnosing an ulcer are:
+The 2 most commonly used tests for diagnosing an ulcer are:

 A test for the presence of